Coca-Cola Mascot graphic

 I tell the story in a picture you have as often heard in words."

-Sprite Boy continued to be featured in print ads throughout the 50s until 1958 when the first animated Sprite Boy appeared in a one-minute Coca-Cola commercial.
+Sprite Boy continued to be featured in print ads through the 50s until 1958 when the first animated Sprite Boy appeared in a one-minute Coca-Cola commercial.

 SIDE NOTE: Coca-Cola and Sprite Boy War Efforts